objectivecosta/blitz/README.md

 ## What is `blitz`

-Blitz is a ~~firewall that works by ARP spoofing/NPD spoofing devices in your network to allow for packet inspection and filtering.~~ learning project for me to become more familiar with Rust.
+Blitz is a ~~firewall that works by ARP spoofing/NPD spoofing devices in your network to allow for packet inspection and filtering~~ learning project for me to become more familiar with Rust.
 It is written in Rust using `tokio`, `libpnet` and others.